 Services – Liturgy and Music

-A number of Anglican churches have their own unofficial translations of liturgical resources in Farsi.
+A number of Anglican churches also have their own unofficial translations of liturgical resources in Farsi.
 Stockton Parish Church have produced an order of service for baptisms, while Liverpool Cathedral’s Sephas congregation have produced an order of service for a Eucharist using Prayer G, and a confirmation service.
-These are reproduced here with permission so that other church might make use of them, until such a time as official translations become available.
+These are reproduced here with permission so that other church might make use of them, until such a time as more official translations become available.

 The Persian Anglican Churches website also hosts a range of dual language liturgy in Farsi and English including eucharistic prayers, weddings, baptisms and funerals.